 Solid items snuggled together retain the cold better than air and help keep one another cold — requiring less energy overall.
 Leaving town for awhile and fridge is empty?
 Fill voids in the fridge or freezer with water bottles.

 #3 Switch Your Bulbs to LEDs

 The average light-emitting diode, LED, light bulb used five hours a day can save $10 to $20 in energy costs vs. an incandescent bulb.
 If you replace just five of your most-used incandescent bulbs, your savings will add up.

 And LEDs last 15 to 20 times longer than incandescents, so you won't have to replace them nearly as often.

 #4 Use Power Strips

 Here's how to save money — a lot of it — on bills.
-Appliances like coffee makers, TVs, and computers continue to suck power even when they're off, which can cost you $100 a year.
+Appliances like coffee makers, TVs, and computers continue to suck power even when they're off, which can add 10% to your monthly utility bill and increase the average household's annual electric bill by $100 to $200.
 And did you know the AC adapter for your laptop keeps drawing power even if the laptop isn't plugged in?
 Stop this slow money burn by connecting them to an easy-to-switch-off power strip.

 #5 Use a Toaster Oven When Possible

 Toaster ovens use 50% to 70% less energy than a full-size oven.

 #6 Set Your Water Heater to 120 Degrees